 Regulatory authorities in some jurisdictions, including the United States and the European Union, may designate drugs for relatively small patient populations as orphan drugs.
 Under the Orphan Drug Act, the FDA may designate a product as an orphan drug if it is a drug intended to treat a rare disease or condition, which is generally defined as an indication with a patient population of fewer than 200,000 individuals annually in the United States, or a patient population greater than 200,000 in the United States where there is no reasonable expectation that the cost of developing the drug will be recovered from sales in the United States.
-In August 2016, the FDA granted ODD to 131I-omburtamab for the treatment of NB.
+In August 2016, the FDA granted ODD to I-omburtamab for the treatment of NB.
 In 2013, the FDA granted ODD to DANYELZA for the treatment of NB.
 In November 2018, the European Commission granted orphan medicinal product designation, or OMPD, for naxitamab for the treatment of NB.
-In February 2017, the European Commission granted OMPD to omburtamab for the treatment of NB.
+In February 2017, the European Commission granted orphan medicinal product designation to omburtamab for the treatment of NB.
+We have determined to discontinue our radiolabeled omburtamab development program for CNS-LM.

-In the United States, ODD entitles a party to financial incentives such as opportunities for grant funding towards clinical trial costs, tax advantages and user-fee waivers.
+In the United States, ODD entitles a party to financial incentives such as opportunities for grant funding towards clinical trial costs, tax advantages and user fee waivers.
 In addition, if a product that has ODD subsequently receives the first FDA approval for the disease for which it has such designation, the product may be entitled to orphan drug exclusivity.
 Orphan drug exclusivity in the United States provides that the FDA may not approve any other applications, including a full BLA, to market the same drug for the same indication for seven years, except in limited circumstances.
 The corresponding exclusivity period is 10 years in Europe, and can be reduced to six years if a drug no longer meets the criteria for ODD or if the drug is sufficiently profitable so that market exclusivity is no longer justified.